Digital media, moralities and cultures

 Course learning outcomes

-- Describe key concepts and theories for examining new media and digital culture.
+Describe key concepts and theories for examining digital media and its cultural impacts.

-- Explain varying utopian and dystopian prognosis regarding the potentials of new media and discuss their implications.
+Explain varying utopian and dystopian prognosis regarding the potentials of digital media and discuss their implications.

-- Apply different theoretical perspectives to analyse the impact of new media in different spheres of everyday life and society.
+Apply different theoretical perspectives to analyse the moral implications of digital media in different spheres of everyday life and society.

-- Critically assess the utility of theoretical concepts for understanding the impact of new media in areas such as government, law enforcement, industry and civil society.
+Critically assess the utility of theoretical concepts for understanding the moral and ethical implications of digital media in areas such as government, law enforcement, industry and civil society.

 Coleman, G. (2014).
 Hacker, Hoaxer, Whistleblower, Spy: The Many Faces of Anonymous.
 London: Verso.